-RELT 333

-Seventh-day Adventist Theology
+RELT 333 3 S Seventh-day Adventist Theology

 The distinctive beliefs of the Adventist Church, including lifestyle and worship, the sanctuary, the law, Sabbath, death, the Second Coming, and heaven.
 Enrollment limited to theology and religion majors.
-Prerequisites: RELT 332.
-Even years.
+Prerequisites: RELT 105, RELB 150, any 200-level religion class.